Are thoughts about past traumas intruding into your daily life? Are you being held back by experiences that are hard to talk about?

 Therapy can help you process traumatic memories, but also involves so much more, because people who have experienced trauma have beliefs about themselves and others that can be very limiting (for example, feelings of shame can lead you to believe that you are bad or unworthy; beliefs about others being unsafe or untrustworthy are common as well).
 Learning to take healthy risks in relationships and how to figure out the difference between safe relationships (in which it makes sense to let down your guard) versus manipulative or exploitative relationships (where it’s healthy to be cautious/guarded), is an important part of the therapy process that can help you protect yourself without becoming too disconnected from others or restricted in your life.
 Trauma therapy can also help you process past memories so that you no longer feel like you’re reliving them all the time (or living in fear of being traumatized again).
 Therapy can also help you become more secure about trusting your instincts and reactions so that you no longer doubt yourself as much or wonder if you’re overreacting to things.

-If you’re still not sure if are ready to seek treatment or not, you may want to download my Trauma Belief Checklist about which trauma-based fears and beliefs are holding you back the most in your life.
+Find out which trauma-based fears and beliefs are holding you back the most in your life.
 Starting to notice how trauma has affected you can help you begin the process of figuring out what you need to do to heal.
-When you do feel ready to come for help, I’m here for you with a safe, non-judgmental space for you to begin your healing journey.
+When you do feel ready to come for help, I am here for you with a safe, non-judgmental space for you to begin your healing journey.